kswr/pyMegaCourse/notes/Python_Mega_Course_notes.md

         return f
 print(c_to_f(-273.4))
 ```
+## Section 4 - Loops and User input

 ### Lecture 34 - Loops

 Loop is a way to execute a statement number of times